jmoceri34/mysql-bash-recovery/README.md

 <a name="overview"></a>
 ## Overview
-Bash scripts for resetting user credentials and backup for MySQL
+Bash scripts for resetting user credentials and backup for MySQL.